WinX DVD Ripper Platinum icon Play DVDs on Mac without Errors

 When the Mac DVD player prompts the "Not Permitted" error messages, here are some factors to consider:

-1. The first reason is that you are attemptting to use a DVD Player feature that the movie doesn't support.
+1. The first reason is that you are trying to use a DVD Player feature that the movie doesn't support.

 2. The second reason is that your movie was burned onto a type of DVD-RW disc that your Mac's DVD drive doesn't recognize.
 In this case, you can try burning your movie onto a DVD-R disc.

-Type or copy paste '~/LIbrary/Preferences/'.
+Type or copy and paste '~/LIbrary/Preferences/'.
 Then delete the file '~/Library/Preferences/' and reopen DVD player.

 Part 4.
 Mac DVD Player Says "Skipping over damaged area"

-The "Skipping over damaged area" error on MacBook Pro/Air/iMac when playing a DVD can means a physical damage to the disc.
-Your DVD can't be guaranteed with 100% unscathed status.
-It's intact with the naked eye while it might be damaged interiorly, is susceptible to disc rot, or get affected with damp or high heat.
+The "Skipping over damaged area" error on MacBook Pro/Air/iMac when playing a DVD can mean physical damage to the disc.
+Your DVD can't be guaranteed to have 100% unscathed status.
+It's intact with the naked eye, while it might be damaged interiorly, susceptible to disc rot, or affected by damp or high heat.

 Part 5.
 Mac DVD Player Stops Playing DVD Suddenly

-If a movie suddenly stops playing and you get a disc error message, there may be an issue with the DVD, the connections to your audio devices, or your Sound settings.
+If a movie suddenly stops playing and you get a disc error message, there may be an issue with the DVD (such as a dirty, scratched, or damaged DVD), the connections to your audio devices, or your sound settings.
+There may be resource-intensive applications running in the background that run out your Mac's processing power.
+In this case, the DVD player may not play DVDs on Mac either.

 Part 6.
 DVD is not Showing Up on Mac